NALSC Code of Ethics®

 - Members shall not commence lawsuits against other members, but shall arbitrate any Business Dispute or Business Disputes (as defined in the Bylaws of the Association) with other members arising out of their activities in the legal search profession in accordance with the Bylaws of the Association.

-- No member shall make false or deceptive claims in any advertising, promotion or public relations materials.
+- No member shall knowingly make any false or deceptive representations in any outreach or recruiting, or in any advertising, promotion or public relations materials.

 - No member shall discriminate in the provision of its services on the basis of race, creed, color, national origin, religion, sex, marital status, handicap, age, sexual orientation, gender expression or any other legally proscribed criteria.